dibyansh01/DsimplyAI/README.md

 ## Contributing

-Thank you for considering contributing to DsimplyMart-store!
+Thank you for considering contributing to DsimplyAI!
 We welcome contributions from the community to make this project even better.
 Here's how you can get involved:

 - **Reporting Issues**: If you find a bug or have a suggestion for an improvement, please [open an issue](https://github.com/dibyansh01/DsimplyAI-SaaS/issues) on this repository.
 Provide as much detail as possible to help us understand and address the problem.